Richard Crosbie

 #1 Trust your instincts.
 If a piece resonates with you personally in those first few moments, it will likely hold its meaning and value in your home for years to come.

-#2 Inquire about the background: Understanding the “how” and “why” adds immense value.
+#2 Research the provenance of the piece.
+Understanding the “how” and “why” adds immense insight.

-#3 Consider the environment: Think about how the artwork will fit in with your specific space.
+#3 Consider the environment.
+Consider how the artwork will fit in with your specific space.
 Factor in natural lighting, existing wall colours, and whether the scale of the piece complements the room’s proportions.

 9674 4592 | IG @artworksbyanthonyfryer